uthm4n/morpheus-burp-plugin/README.md

 # morpheus-burp-plugin
-Trigger a Burp Scan from Morpheus
+Trigger a scan in Burp Suite Professional using a new 'Burp Scan Task' in Morpheus (Library > Automation > Tasks)